-Before you head outside, print off our Earth Day Scavenger Hunt .
+Before you head outside, print off our Earth Day Scavenger Hunt for kids.

 On Earth Day, we usually head to our local park, but we have even gone on a hike and completed our scavenger hunt along the forest trail.
-You can do this in your school yard or even your own backyard.
-Get outside and have fun!
+You can do this in your school yard or in your own backyard.
+The key is you have to get outside and have some fun!

 You will also need a bag to hold everything that you collect along the way.
 You may also want to bring along a pair of rubber gloves.
 The gloves are to protect your hands when you are picking up some garbage.
 Although, I would advise that you stick by your child’s side when they are looking for garbage.
 Don’t pick up anything that looks sharp or dangerous.

-Finally, when you return home use everything you collected to make some Earth Day art.
-Paint the rocks you collect, turn your acorns into fun craft supplies.
+Finally, when you return home use everything you collected to make Earth Day collage art.
+Paint the rocks you collect, and turn your acorns into fun craft supplies.
 Nature supplies lead to some seriously creative artwork.

-A few of our favourite Earth Day books
+Check out our favourite Earth Day books for Kids